 One obvious question is simple to state: Why are Island 7 and Island 9 not joined?
 Seismic events and earthquakes are features in both of them.
 Surely, they must be linked?
-After a closer inspection of the works in these two islands, there is a very simple answer to our question.
+After a closer inspection of the works in these two islands, there is a very simple answer.
 The works in Island 9 are especially focused on temporal and dynamic issues in contrast to the works in Island 7 which is entirely static.
-The difference between Island 9 and Island 7 reveals a profound similarity between two completely distinct scientific fields.
+Although this literature involving 'springblock models', it has nothing to do with blockmodels in the social network literature, the difference between Island 9 and Island 7 reveals a profound similarity between two completely distinct scientific fields.
 It seems there is a real difference between static and dynamic approaches to studying empirical phenomena.
 Surprisingly, it is present in both the natural and social sciences.
 For far too long, social network analyses ignored temporal issues.
-One set of approaches to dealing with the evolution of social networks appeared in the edited collection [12].
+One set of approaches to dealing with the evolution of social networks appeared in the edited collection [10].
 Subsequent contributions appeared in special issues of The Journal of Mathematical Sociology.
 Since then, a focus on dynamic models of social networks has become far more extensive.
-It remains to be seen if the static and dynamic approaches of the works studying seismic events of Islands 7 and 9 will be joined in geophysics and engineering geology.
+It remains to be seen if the static and dynamic approaches of the works of Islands 7 and 9 will be joined.